5 Steps To A Successful Vacation House Swap

-A house swap isn’t entirely free, but keep in mind even a few hundred dollars in incidentals is nothing compared with a big-city hotel tab.
+A house swap isn’t entirely free, but keep in mind even a few hundred dollars in incidentals is nothing compared with a big-city hotel tabl.
 Here is what we paid out:

-• $150 for a deep house cleaning.
-This is especially essential if you have pets or if your visitors have any allergies.
+- $150 for a deep house cleaning.
+This is especially essential if you have pets or if the visitors have any allergies.

-• About $100 in airport cabs.
-It wasn’t as practical to take the train between the airport and our neighborhood as it would have been from a central tourist area.
+- About $100 in airport cabs.
+It wasn’t as practical to take the train to and from the airport from our neighborhood as it would have been from a central tourist area.

 Packing for a 2-week vacation is hectic.
 Prepping your home for visitors is hectic.
 Prepping your home for visitors you don’t know and who don’t know your home, while also packing for a 2-week vacation is a bit of a juggle.